Mahmood-Darwish/Gambelous/README.md

 - Add how to play page
 - Add notifications
 - Handle events from smart contract
-- Connect the front end with the contract
+- Catch events from smart contract
 - Style the website
 - Add error handling
 - Add tests for frontend